ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-18-four-levels-of-learning.md

 ---
 layout: post
 title: Four Levels of Learning
-description: James Bach's Five Levels of Learning resonate with me.
+description: James Bach's Four Levels of Learning resonate with me.
 comments: true
 ---
 [James Bach](http://en.wikipedia.org/wiki/James_Marcus_Bach) is a software tester, author and speaker.
 There are several excellent [youtube videos](https://www.youtube.com/watch?v=SAhJf36_u5U) of his presentations online.
 James may be abrasive but his ideas are top notch.

-I was especially smitten by James' **Five Levels of Learning**.
-James breaks the learning process down into five subsequent levels.
-Here are my notes on James' five Levels.
+I was especially smitten by James' **Four Levels of Learning**.
+James breaks the learning process down into four subsequent levels.
+Here are my notes on James' Four Levels.

 ###Level 1: I overcame obliviousness.